 - Expect some whining and scratching and be careful not to reward it.
 The next quiet period is when to reward your dog and let them out.
 You can check that whining is not because they need to go to the bathroom by putting them on the lead and taking your dog to their toilet location without any reward play or attention.
 If it turns out not be from that, return them to the crate.

-- Including some toys or long-lasting treat dispensers (we featured some here) can help keep your dog occupied.
+- Including some toys or long-lasting treat dispensers, such as a slow feeder bowl, can help keep your dog occupied.

 - Problems can also be caused by excessive time spent in the crate.
 A negative association with the crate will mean they never want to enter or stay there.